JeffreySanford/sound-of-freedom/apps/jen1/README.md

 Using jen1 with the orchestration system

 - `jen1` exposes HTTP endpoints such as `/health` and a generation API `POST /generate` that the `orchestrator` service can call.
+  - PoC: `POST /generate` accepts JSON `{ narrative, duration }` and returns a `GeneratedSong` structure (title, lyrics, sections, instrumentation, etc.)

+Running with Python runtime

+- A FastAPI-based Python runtime exists as `apps/jen1/Dockerfile.python` and `apps/jen1/src/server.py` (FastAPI).
+To run the Python runtime in Docker Compose, use the `jen1-python` service in a compose file or point `JEN1_URL` in orchestrator to `http://jen1-python:4001`.
+- The Python runtime is preferred when running PyTorch/ONNX models and when GPU support is needed.
+Use NVIDIA CUDA base images and appropriate drivers for
+GPU-enabled images.
+  - For GPU workloads, a `Dockerfile.gpu` template is available.
+Use this as a starting point to build a `jen1` runtime that includes CUDA-capable PyTorch wheels and host GPU drivers (e.g., `nvidia/cuda` base images and `nvidia-container-toolkit`).
+    - For GPU workloads, a `Dockerfile.gpu` template is available.
+Use this as a starting point to build a `jen1` runtime that includes CUDA-capable PyTorch wheels and host GPU drivers (e.g., `nvidia/cuda` base images and `nvidia-container-toolkit`).
+    - To test that the GPU (torch) bindings are available, start the server with `USE_TORCH=1` and query `GET /debug/torch` on the service to confirm availability and device type.
 - Use Redis as a job queue or state store for async processing (orchestrator + worker pattern).

 See also